Hooray for camping at Burning Man! This is your guide for how to get started.

 - There are many platforms and groups on social media where you can share that you’re looking for a camp to participate in. ePlaya is an advertising (but not snark)-free message board for event and year-round community connections.
 You can also search on your preferred social media platform, Burners are everywhere!

 Camp in the open camping or walk-in camping areas of Burning Man

-You can camp on your own, with a small group, or a larger group in open or walk-in camping.
-Keep in mind there are thousands of people also camping in open camping and many city blocks fill up on Sunday, the day the Gate opens.
+Not everyone who comes to Black Rock City wants or needs to live in a registered camp.
+If this sounds like you, you can camp on your own with a small group or a larger group in open camping or walk-in camping.
+Keep in mind there are thousands of other people also camping in open camping, and many city blocks fill up on Sunday (the day the Gate opens.)
 Since you can’t reserve space in these areas, you won’t know exactly where you’ll be camping until you find the space.

 Start your own registered camp

 A quick note, if this is your first year coming to Burning Man we usually recommend being part of a returning camp for at least one year before starting a new camp (unless you’ve organized a camp at your local Regional or have other direct experience with Burning Man).
 Remember this isn’t like camping at a festival, it’s being an active group contributing to the city.
 There’s a lot to learn and experience!

 If you’d like to be considered for an opportunity to receive a reserved camping spot for your camp or village at Burning Man, you’ll need to learn the placement process and submit the Camp Placement Questionnaire before the deadline.
 The questionnaire deadline is the last Thursday of April at 12pm Noon Pacific Time.
 There’s a lot of important information!
 Read all about the placement process.
 Read through the resources for how to organize a camp.

 RVs at Burning Man